DevAsmodeus07/Codeon/README.md

 # Codeon

-Codeon is a **smart contract auditing and analysis platform** designed to help developers evaluate the **security, performance, and compliance** of their smart contracts before deployment.
+Codeon is a **smart contract auditing and analysis tool** designed to help developers evaluate the **security, performance, and compliance** of their smart contracts before deployment.

 It provides:
 - **Multi-language support** (Solidity, Vyper, Rust, Move, Cairo, Go, etc.).